 Your LinkedIn profile is like your CV, your elevator speech and your business card all in one place.
 It’s a mini-website that is supposed to drive traffic to your maxi website.
+It’s a client magnet!

-If you want to use LinkedIn to get more business, it all comes down to your LinkedIn profile.
+If you want to use LinkedIn to get more business, it all comes down to your LinkedIn Profile.
 If it’s not optimized, you won’t get found & contacted.

 There are many tips on how to improve your profile and many of them we’ve heard a million of times: ‘upload a photo, enter your experience, create a compelling summary, ’ etc.